RasmusLynge/Databatiker3Sem/TMTGuidelines.md

 ## Test, Maven and Travis Guidelines
+A set of guidelines, explaining how and what to do for a future project that must be able to do the following:

 ###### Unit Test all “relevant” public methods via Maven
 ###### Exclude integration tests from your unit test, and why this is necessary